SuperSlot0613/medisale_app/README.md

 ## To Run The App On Your Phone Screen

-First Download expo go App on your phone than copay the link ![(https://expo.dev/@saurabh0613/medisale)] and peast on expo go app Url section.
+First Download expo go App on your phone than copy the link ![(https://expo.dev/@saurabh0613/medisale)] and peast on expo go app Url section.